bamlab/dev-standards/project-standards/technical-agility/react-native-test.s.md

 });
 ```

-- The effect of  a saga on the state
+The effect on the state:

 ```javascript
 // Test